Mark Miles (sports executive): Association of Tennis Professionals

 Miles' success leading the Indianapolis Tennis Championships led to his hiring as the CEO of the Association of Tennis Professionals in 1990.
 During his leadership, the ATP saw growth with sponsorships and international expansion.
 The ATP increased yearly revenues to over $2 billion, and established a highly successful retirement fund for tennis professionals.

 Miles' leadership was questioned by some in early 1999 as a drug controversy ensnared professional tennis.
 Petr Korda was suspended as he tested positive for the banned anabolic steroid Nandrolone.
 Jim Courier alleged that Blood doping was common, especially among European players.
 Amid this, Thomas Muster criticized Miles for what he considered "very weak" leadership on the drug issue.

 In April 1999, Miles negotiated a deal to sell the television and sponsorship rights of the ATP's nine major events to ISL Worldwide, a Zurich-based sports marketing agency for the sum of $1.2 billion.
 In May 2001, ISL declared bankruptcy and left the ATP in financial danger.
-They were forced to lay off 15% of their staff and saw the decline in prize money for tournaments.
+The organization laid off 15% of their staff and prize pools declined across its tournaments.

 In 2003, Miles faced a tough year as the head of the ATP.
 The ATP faced a doping crisis when they were forced to overturn a suspension for Bohdan Ulihrach when an investigation found its trainers had unknowingly administered players with supplements containing the banned steroid nandrolone between August 2002 and May 2003.
 The ATP was criticized by the World Anti-Doping Agency, claiming that the internal investigation done by the ATP was biased and not a proper investigation.

 Miles and the ATP fostered an acrimonious relationship with the controversial world number one player, Lleyton Hewitt.
 In summer 2002, the ATP fined Hewitt $103,000 when he refused to do a required television interview with ESPN before a first round match in Cincinnati.
 The fine was reduced to $35,000 on appeal.
 Hewitt called the ATP leadership liars, saying at the US Open, "I think a lot of people lied, I think that is a known fact."
 Further saying, "Yeah, there are people at the ATP who don't treat you the way they should."
 In early 2003, Hewitt pledged his support to a players' union, the International Men's Tennis Federation, that aimed to improve representation for players in negotiations with the ATP.
 He also reduced his participation in ATP events.